hashfunktion/check_fastLTA-sc/README.md

-	sc-disks           ->   Check the disks of the silentcube sc-fans            ->   Check the fans of the silentcube sc-psus            ->   Check the psus of the silentcube
+	sc-disks           ->   Check the disks of the silentcube sc-fans            ->   Check the fans of the silentcube sc-psus            ->   Check the psus of the silentcube sc-pending         ->   Check the pending Items on the silentcube Volumes

 [-w]  Warning threshold